NubeDev/thing-it-bacnet-server/README.md

 Specify the number of `state-text-reference` in the corresponding column of the EDE file.
 The row from state texts file with the same `#Reference number` will be used for that unit (usually MultiState or Binary).

+# Port mappings

+If you run multiple `bacnet-server` instances (using `start-docker-server`) to interact with several TIN devices, you should specify the `portMapings` to assign which port should be used for every container to send its messages to dedicated TIN device.
+Example `portMappings` configuration:
+`module.exports = {`
+ `   'YOUr_CONTAINER_1': port1,`
+ `   'YOUr_CONTAINER_2': port2,`
+`    'YOUr_CONTAINER_3': port3,`
+... etc.
+`}`,
+where `YOUR_CONTAINER_X` - string key, equal to the name of EDE file that was used to create container, `portX` - number that represents the port to use for this container's messages.
+Port mapings configuration should be located in `/thing-it-bacnet-server/addons/docker/docker.proxy.config.ts`